 3.6.
-Precise Levelling Results for Samoa
+Precise Levelling Results for Fiji

 While the SEAFRAME gauge exhibits a high degree of datum stability, it is essential that the datum stability be checked periodically by precise levelling to an array of deep-seated benchmarks located close to the tide gauge.
-For example, a wharf normally supports the SEAFRAME, and wharf pilings are often subject to gradual vertical adjustment, which in turn can raise or lower the SEAFRAME.
+For example, the SEAFRAME is normally supported by a wharf.
+Wharf pilings are often subject to gradual vertical adjustment, which in turn can raise or lower the SEAFRAME.